 2005: Roy & Ria McMurtry Endowment

-In 2005, the LFO established the Roy & Ria McMurtry Endowment which currently funds two annual scholarships.
+In 2005, the Foundation established the Roy & Ria McMurtry Endowment which currently funds two annual scholarships.
 One scholarship is for youth who have been at risk of being in the criminal justice system, and is administered through the Second Chance Scholarship Foundation.
 The other is for a student of an Ontario law school, distributed to each school on a rotating basis.
 Learn more…

-2006: Community Leadership in Justice Fellowships
+2006: Community Leadership in Justice Fellowship

 2006: Law & Innovation Fund